Voices: The Journal of New York Folklore

 Feature Articles

 Articles published in Voices represent original contributions to folklore studies.
-Although Voices emphasizes the folklore of New York State, the editor welcomes articles based on the folklore of any area of the world.
+Content must be based in or centered around topics related to New York State.
 Articles on the theory, methodology, and geography of folklore are also welcome, as are purely descriptive articles on the ethnography of folklore.
-In addition, Voices provides a home for “orphan” tales, narratives, and songs, whose contributors are urged to provide contextual information.
+Voices also provides a home for “orphan” tales, narratives, and songs; contributors are urged to provide contextual information.

 Authors are encouraged to include short personal reminiscences, anecdotes, isolated tales, narratives, songs, and other material that relates to and enhances their main article.